david-hurley/databricks-calgary-ai-agent-hack/README.md

 **Terms of use**

 **Non-commercial reproduction**
-Unless indicated otherwise, this website (and materials on it) may be copied and distributed for non-commercial use without charge or further permission from Communications and Public Engagement.
-We only ask that: the materials will not be modified, users exercise due diligence in ensuring the accuracy of the materials, the Government of Alberta be identified as the source of the materials, and the reproduction is not represented as an official version of the materials reproduced, nor as having been made in affiliation with or with the endorsement of the Government of Alberta.
+Unless indicated otherwise, the data contained in the repository may be copied and distributed for non-commercial use without charge or further permission from Government of Alberta Communications and Public Engagement.
+We only ask that: the data will not be modified, users exercise due diligence in ensuring the accuracy of the data, the Government of Alberta be identified as the source of the data, and the reproduction is not represented as an official version of the data reproduced, nor as having been made in affiliation with or with the endorsement of the Government of Alberta.

 **Commercial reproduction**
-This website (and materials on it) may not be copied and/or distributed for commercial purposes without prior written permission from Communications and Public Engagement.
+The data contained in the repository may not be copied and/or distributed for commercial purposes without prior written permission from Government of Alberta Communications and Public Engagement.

-### Acknowledgement
-Thanks to Ryan Bondyra for requesting access and permission and collating the Alberta Water Well dataset